kasterma/streaming/rebalance-test/README.md

             make counter1    (show that red-paint now shows item was not in flight) make counter2

-        start and stop them.
-Explain the two phases first all get on_partitions_revoked (so some are already processing this while others may still be boing), only then all get on_partitions_assigned (that is kafka ensures that *all* on_partitions_revoked are called before the first on_partitions_assigned is called).
-Show rebalance listener here, and point to the lock.
         Then to get some data in mem, run

             make paint

+        1. start and stop them.
+        2. Explain the two phases first all get on_partitions_revoked (so some are already processing this while others may still be boing), only then all get on_partitions_assigned (that is kafka ensures that *all* on_partitions_revoked are called before the first on_partitions_assigned is called).
+        3. Show rebalance listener here, and point to the lock.
+        4. Also point to the tokens going through the mem topic.
-        Talk about reloading data.
+        5. Talk about reloading data.
 There are many buffers in kafka, need to ensure all are flushed to know we have the latest data.
 This is the point of the tokens, show mem.update here.

 Alternate solution (for all but 3) use a database.